Superhands89/SitefinityClientSideFormValidationMVC/README.md

 ## Version Support...

-Tested in Sitefinity versions 10, 11, 12.
+Tested in Sitefinity versions 10, 11, 12, 13.

+# Commercial License

+<p>To use SitefinityClientSideFormValidationMVC on commercial projects, a commercial license is required...</p>

-## License...
+## Extended Commercial License

-*MIT Licence - Free and unrestricted use.*
+<p>This license grants you to use SitefinityClientSideFormValidationMVC for an unlimited amount of projects for commercial use.
+Purchase a one-off extended commercial license <a href="https://gumroad.com/l/YPPZu" target="_blank">here</a>. ($49 exc.
+VAT - Includes free support)</p>

+# Open Source License

+<p>If your application is open source and under a GNU GPL v3 compatible license, then you can use easyScrollDots without a commercial license.</p>